hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 ## Related work

 Many email server implementors have found it desirable to have one or more file formats for storing email in a file system even when the primary active email storage is more commonly a database.
-Examples include [@PST] files (Outlook), NSF (Notes), Google Takeout, maildir, mbox.
+Examples include [@PST] files (Outlook), NSF (Notes), [@GoogleTakeout], Maildir, MBOX.
 File formats are already used for interoperability in many cases even when not standardized.

 This specification follows that pattern in order to build on these partial successes.
 By standardizing one format, we expect to be able to satisfy use cases that are harder to satisfy with a plurality of formats, such as use cases for server-to-server transfer of email account data during account migrations.
 Specifications that explain how to create these archives in different situations can refer to this specification.